hrzap/checkplease-doc/api.md

 Patching a check
 ============
+**Note:** Only GOLD checks are now supported (3 day turnaround), so there is no longer any point in changing the check's priority.

 Use the **PATCH /mojChecks/byExternalRef/{externalRef}** API to modify a check.

 You can only modify the check as following: